Ragnarokkr/chrome-i18n/doc/category.md

 files to manage.

 As you can see, the fields used inside this file are the same used for the `database` descriptor in monolith mode.
-It's pratically a splitting of the monolith file format.
+It's substantially a splitting of the monolith file format.
 (Please, refer to the monolith mode for a description of these fields).